-The Bluff Hill area provides visitors to the area with spectacular views over Foveaux Strait and the Southland Plains as well as a well established track network, mountain bike track, car park and interpretation panels.
+The Bluff Hill/Motupohue area provides visitors to the area with spectacular views over Foveaux Strait and the Southland Plains, a well-established track network, mountain bike track, car park and interpretation panels.

 Original native forest, wind-battered coast and scrub-covered hillsides are some of the delights of Bluff Hill/Motupohue.

 James Spencer was the first European settler on the Southern mainland.
 Spencer landed at Bluff in January 1824 and his house is said to be the first European house in Southland.
-Spencer obtained permission from the local Maori to settle on some of the land now known as Bluff Hill.
+He obtained permission from local Maori to settle on some of the land now known as Bluff Hill.

 Foveaux Walkway: Stirling Point to Lookout Point (3124m, 60 minutes one way).
 The coastal track from Stirling Point to Lookout Point has an easy grade and well-compacted surface providing good views across Foveaux Strait.